7LPdWcaW/GrowTracker-Android/README.md

 # About the app

-The app uses a simple JSON structure to store all the data about the plants that can be found in '/sdcard/Android/data/me.anon.grow/files/plants.json'.
-All photos taken in the app are stored in '/sdcard/DCIM/GrowTracker/' in the corresponding plant name folder.
+The app uses a simple JSON structure to store all the data about the plants that can be found in `/sdcard/Android/data/me.anon.grow/files/plants.json`.
+All photos taken in the app are stored in `/sdcard/DCIM/GrowTracker/` in the corresponding plant name folder. `NOTE`: Photos will **not** show in any gallery app and will only be accessible through GrowTracker, or other **file** browser apps such as `ESFile Explorer`

 The structure is very simple.
 Note: date timestamps are all unix timestamps from 1/1/1970 in milliseconds.
 All objects in arrays are in date order, where index 0 is the oldest and index (size - 1) is the newest.